ukff/kyma-environment-broker/docs/contributor/04-10-workflows.md

 - Prepares the **last-k3s-versions** k3s clusters with the Docker registries using the list of versions from the previous step
 - Creates required namespaces
 - Installs required dependencies by the KEB charts
-- Renders and applies the KEB chart on the k3s cluster
+- Renders and applies the KEB chart in the k3s cluster
 - Waits for all tests to finish

 ### Unit Tests